Lifecord – a kill cord you will never forget – launched by Landau

 When lightning strikes, and it does, having a lightning protection system can save your life

 We were lucky when we were struck by lightning on our small 35’ GRP cruising sailing boat in Turkey in 2013, but without an LPS.
 All the plastic and some of the metal gear at the top of the mast exploded (see photo below) and simultaneously the headlining in the saloon exploded downwards with a loud bang.
 So much smoke that we initially thought we were on fire; but my wife and I survived unscathed to tell the tale.
+This inspired this article as we need to think about new a approach to a modern sailboat lightning protection system.

 The most likely discharge exit was through the propeller shaft, but practically all electronics were violently destroyed and, as an electrical and electronic engineer, my assessment for our insurance claim afterwards showed that most devices had experienced severe arcing with small electronic components having exploded internally (see photo below).